Then [the three apostles asked Jesus], "Why do the teachers of religious law insist that Elijah must return before the Messiah comes?"

-The great ending hope of the Old Testament as we now have it is that God will send Elijah to prepare people's hearts for the Messiah.
-John the Baptist was identified as this Elijah.
-He did make a people ready for the Lord.
-But, Elijah was treated harshly, unfairly, and eventually murdered by the political and religious establishment.
-Jesus wants his disciples (and Mark wants us) to know that just as John has been rejected and treated harshly, so Jesus will also be treated unfairly and harshly.
-He wants them to realize what lies ahead for the Son of Man!
+The climactic ending for the Old Testament in our Bibles was that God would send Elijah to prepare people's hearts for the Messiah (Malachi 4:5).
+Jesus identified John the Baptist as this Elijah.
+John did make a people ready for the Lord.
+But, John was treated harshly and unfairly and eventually murdered by the political establishment.
+Jesus wanted his disciples (and Mark wanted us) to know that just as the worldly powers rejected John and treated harshly, so they would also treat Jesus unfairly and harshly.
+Jesus wanted the disciples to realize what lay ahead for him as the Son of Man!

-O God, I am not sure how Jesus endured the unfairness he endured, especially knowing that it was coming and knowing that he had the power to squash anyone or anything that opposed him.
+O God, I am not sure how Jesus endured the unfairness he suffered, especially knowing that it was coming and knowing that he had the power to squash anyone or anything that opposed him.
 Thank you, Lord Jesus, for enduring all the indignities and unfairness that you faced.
 Thank you for sacrificing yourself for me.
-To you, O Lord Jesus, and in your name, we offer our thanks, praise, and prayer to the Father.
+O Lord Jesus, it is in your name that we offer our thanks, praise, and prayer to the Father.
 Amen.